pnasis/SYN-Flooding/README.md

 ## Description
 A SYN flooding attack is a type of network-based attack that targets the TCP (Transmission Control Protocol) handshake process.
 In a typical TCP handshake, a client sends a SYN (synchronize) packet to initiate a connection, and the server responds with a SYN-ACK (synchronize-acknowledge) packet.
 The client then sends an ACK (acknowledge) packet to complete the handshake and establish a connection.

 In a SYN flooding attack, the attacker sends a large number of SYN packets to a target server, but intentionally fails to complete the handshake by sending the final ACK.
 This causes the server to allocate resources and maintain half-open connections for each incoming SYN packet.
-Eventually, the server's resources are exhausted, leading to a denial of service as legitimate connection requests cannot be accommodated.
+Eventually, the server's resources are exhausted, leading to a Denial of Service (DoS) as legitimate connection requests cannot be accommodated.

 ***This program sends SYN packets to the specified destination (IP and port), with randomized source IP address and port!***